 You might or might not have noticed this already, but Hollywood tends to lack subtlety.
 As such, your average nerd will often be depicted as someone who is completely cut off from the more mundane concerns of the average person.
-More specifically, he doesn't like sports.
+More specifically, he won't like sports.
 At all.

-If the writers aren't particularly subtle, the nerd will be primarily obsessed with statistics and have no real passion for the game itself, a disconnect which might be lampshaded with a Gretzky Has the Ball type comment.
+If the writers are especially unsubtle, the nerd will be primarily obsessed with baseball's statistics and have no real passion for the game itself, a disconnect which might be lampshaded with a Gretzky Has the Ball type comment.
 A more committed nerd, however, will frequently have a game on his radio or television and can speak eloquently and at length to his friends about the sport's aesthetic beauty, its historical minutiae, and the intricacies of its gameplay.

-, at least to an extent.
 The nature of the game lends itself to easily analyzable statistics (a baseball game being basically a series of discrete, independent events, as opposed to the inter-connected ebb and flow of many other sports), while advances in computing power have made those stats even easier to break down and the rise of the Internet has made them easy to acquire, often at no cost.
-Even before the rise of sabermetrics, or the analysis of baseball statistics, the game was immensely popular among poets, novelists, and other literary and intellectual types due to its leisurely pace and pastoral, agrarian mythos.
+Even prior to the emergence of sabermetrics — the empirical analysis of baseball statistics — the sport was popular among poets, novelists, and other literary and intellectual types due to its leisurely pace, rich history, and pastoral, agrarian mythos.

 - In the Marvel Universe, Reed Richards has mused on how the Baseball team that is better statistically (even within one game) doesn't always win.